 If you're looking to pump up your shoulders, spine, biceps, arms, and general upper body muscles in the comfort of your own room, we have to suggest the Yes4All workout bar.

 As stated, this is a no-frills option.
 The grip is straight without any ergonomic angles.
 You might have to add some tape for frequent use and extensive workouts.

 But that is only a small drawback of a bar that is sturdy and very affordable.
-Buy it here
+Check price here.

 Will a pull-up bar damage my wall?

 The fact is almost all damage to walls, door frames, and ceilings, somewhere in the vicinity of 99 percent, can be boiled down to scuff marks and peeling or scraping of paint.
 A huge portion of other damage is usually the result of misuse of the product or poor installation.
 This is why you should carefully review instructions before installing a pull-up bar.
 If you find issues, contact the manufacturer.
 Many users tend to find "creative" solutions for getting around problems they encounter, and this can lead to unintentional misuse of the product and damage, and worse.

 What is the best height for a pull-up bar?

 The best height for a pull-up bar is highly personal.
 Height, weight, arm length, they all play a significant role.
 So there is no standardized rule for mounting.
 One guideline says mounting should be, at minimum, 20" below the ceiling, yet above the floor with leeway for the user to hang freely, knees bent, feet not touching the surface.
 You should definitely have enough room to complete a full pull-up, i.e., raise your chin above the bar.

 How can I learn to do a pull-up?